Child Wise can conduct a Child Safeguarding Review for your organisation as part of Accreditation or as part of a tailored Consulting service.

 - Posters, brochures or flyers / videos / online induction or training modules.

-Where examples of activities or documents do not exists, there is no expectation that they are produced for the purposes of the Child Safety Review.
+Where examples of activities or documents do not exists, there is no expectation that they are produced for the purposes of the Child Safeguarding Review.

-As part of the Child Safety Review process, face-to-face and online interviews are conducted with a cross section of leaders.
+As part of the Child Safeguarding Review process, face-to-face and online interviews are conducted with a cross section of leaders.